How to Get to Horseshoe Bend From Las Vegas

 Commercial tours from Las Vegas:

-At the present time (March 2017), tours from Las Vegas to Horseshoe Bend are somewhat few and far between.
-The driving distance is the most likely deterrent for many tour operators.
-However, for those with the gumption to visit Horseshoe Bend on their Las Vegas vacation, but without said gumption to drive themselves, a select few offerings are out there.
+At the present time (September 2017), tours from Las Vegas to Horseshoe Bend are somewhat few and far between.
+The driving distance is the most likely deterrent for many ground tour operators.
+However, for those with the gumption to visit Horseshoe Bend on their Las Vegas vacation, but without said gumption to drive themselves, a smattering offerings is out there.

 - Transfers from and back to select Las Vegas hotels;